fltk/fltk/README.CMake.txt

     options above is ON as well.

 FLTK_INSTALL_HTML_DOCS - default OFF
+FLTK_INSTALL_FLUID_DOCS - default OFF
 FLTK_INSTALL_PDF_DOCS  - default OFF
-    If these options are ON then the HTML and/or PDF docs are installed when the 'install' target is executed, e.g. with `make install'.
+    If these options are ON then the HTML, FLUID, and/or PDF docs are installed when the 'install' target is executed, e.g. with `make install'.
 You need to select above options FLTK_BUILD_*_DOCS as well.